PolyPasswordHasher/PolyPasswordHasher-C/README.md

   // at this point we can still provide a login service, thanks to the isolated
   // bytes extension.
 But in order to create accounts and to provide full login
-  // functionality, we should unlock the store. if(pph_check_login(context, "Alice",strlen("alice"), "i'm.trudy",
+  // functionality, we should bootstrap the store. if(pph_check_login(context, "Alice",strlen("alice"), "i'm.trudy",
                                           strlen("i'm.trudy")) == PPH_ERROR_OK){
     printf("welcome alice!\n"); // this won't happen